lijumjose/VIPMP/src/pages/docs/flex_promo/index.md

 ## Eligibility criteria

-Flexible promotions are accessible to all VIP Marketplace customers, irrespective of their current discounts, including Linked Memberships or High-Volume Discounts.
+Flexible promotions are accessible to all VIP Marketplace customers, irrespective of their current volume discounts, including Linked Memberships.
 However, eligibility is determined by other factors, such as the customer's market segment and country.

 ## Partner integration process